sattlerc/types-website/practical.md

 ### Internet access

 Eduroam Internet access is available at the conference venue; if not already configured, you can [download a configuration tool for your device here](https://cat.eduroam.org/).
 If you do not have access to Eduroam.
-This is also a \'*Wifi Guest*\' network at the conference center that you can use while there.
+This is also a guest WiFi network at the conference center that you can use while there.
 :::